Snaacky/theindex/.github/ISSUE_TEMPLATE/add-site-x-correct-info-y.md

 ---

 **This is the wrong place!!!**
-Go over to our [Discord](https://discord.gg/piracy) and post it in `#index-wiki`, we will definitely take a look at your message
+Go over to our [Discord](https://discord.gg/theindex) and post it in `#theindex`, we will definitely take a look at your message